ChristopherBaim/Political_GPS/README.md

 Calculating the distance between my current position and the centroid of each district was extremely quick.
 Sorting districts by proximity has a time complexity of O(n log n) using Python’s Timsort method.
 However, following the first sort, the order of districts by proximity remains largely stable and only requires limited sorting.
+This meant that, on average, I only had to check the closest 1-2 districts each time.

 Together, the optimization from reducing the total vertices and proximity sorting districts was enough that the program could run using real-time GPS data on a Pi Zero.